Last Updated: January 4, 2021

 This was a popular breed in Europe that made its way to America around 1912.
 Since they are small in size (3.5 pounds or less), they are easy to cuddle.
 Though they are tolerant of kids, it is wise not to let small children handle them to prevent the rabbit from being dropped or accidentally hurt, since they are so little.
 Polish rabbits have a docile temperament and love the attention of being held and petted.
 This breed has been popular with magicians to use within their show because they are smart and mild-mannered.

 5. Rex Rabbit

 You will recognize this breed because of its luxurious coat that has a velvety texture, though they can come in 16 different colors.
-They are a good choice for a family pet because they enjoy being picked up and cuddled by their human companions and will become attached to their family.
+This friendly rabbit breed is a good choice for a family pet because they enjoy being picked up and cuddled by their human companions and will become attached to their family.
 They are intelligent and can be playful at times but will always allow attention and love to be shown to them.
 The Rex rabbit comes in a standard breed and a miniature, but you will find the same temperament in both.

 6. English Spot Rabbit

-The sweet-natured English Spot is ideal for families with children, first-time rabbit owners, and seniors because they are friendly and affectionate.
+The sweet-natured English Spot is ideal for families with children, first-time rabbit owners, and seniors because they are some of the most friendly and affectionate rabbit breedsf.
 They can be curious and full of enough energy to be an entertaining companion.
 The English Spot has a long history of being show pets, so they are used to being held, handled, and petted, which is one reason that they make great pets.
 They can come in many colors and markings with a white base coat and spots along their back.